taxborn/scf/README.md

-# Winter project
-Winter 2022 project.
-Utilizes [Python](https://www.python.org/) and
-[Pip](https://pypi.org/project/pip/).
+# Student Retention Forecaster (srf)
+A Winter 2022 student project working with Minnesota State University, Mankato.
+The srf cab be used to simulate a number of students, courses, and sections through a given course sequence.
+Created with [Python](https://www.python.org/) and [Pip](https://pypi.org/project/pip/).

 # Running the code
-Currently the only requirements are [pytest](https://docs.pytest.org/en/7.2.x/), which can be installed with the command:
+Currently the only requirements are [pytest](https://docs.pytest.org/en/7.2.x/) for rudimentary testing, which can be installed with the command:
 ```
 pip install -r requirements.txt
 ```